OHDSI/GIS/README.md

 # Development

-GIS is being developed in R Studio.
+gaiaCore is being developed in R Studio.

+gaiaDB is being developed in Postgres/PostGIS

-### Development status
+## Development status

 Under development

-# Acknowledgements